VedanthR5/User-Scripts-New/README.md

 # Scripts for CyberPatriot
 ## Windows 10 and Server2019
-Made by CyberPatriot team of Sharon High School, number 14-3178
+Made by CyberPatriot team of LASA High School 15-1806
 ## To Run
 Run `secure.bat` as an administrator, either by selecting run as administrator or by CDing into the directory and running the file.
 When prompted, type `y` for yes, `n` for no, and `c` to stop execution.
 ## Functions